zukiwong/candidate-compare-board/README.md

 ## Project Overview

-This project aims to provide the **Summer of Tech platform** with a more efficient, fair, and lightweight matching tool that comprehensively enhances the matching experience across three key stages: **"Identification"**, **"Communication"**, and **"Preparation"**.
+This project aims to provide the Summer of Tech platform with a more efficient, fair, and lightweight AI-powered matching tool that enhances the overall experience across three key stages:

-This is not a traditional recruitment or ATS screening system, but rather a **"Matchmaking Platform"**.

-In the current Summer of Tech process, the main pain points include: large numbers of students, similar resumes, low matching efficiency, and limited communication time.
-Therefore, we hope to help employers quickly understand candidates within limited time through **AI-assisted rapid identification and intelligent questioning mechanisms**, while helping students better showcase their fit for positions, thereby improving matching quality and meeting effectiveness.
+ Identification, Communication, and Preparation.
+Unlike traditional ATS screening systems, this project is positioned as an AI-assisted Matchmaking Platform — helping both employers and students quickly find their best fit during short in-person meetings.

 ## Pain Points & Insights

-**Employer Perspective:**
-- May need to face hundreds of candidates in each event, with low efficiency in manual screening and communication
-- Difficult to grasp core highlights with just 10 seconds of resume browsing, and similar student backgrounds make it hard to form differentiated impressions

-**Student Perspective:**
+In the current Summer of Tech recruitment process, both students and employers face low matching efficiency:

+- **Employers** need to browse large volumes of resumes in short timeframes, making it difficult to quickly identify key capabilities
-- Students typically can only upload one generic resume, making it difficult to showcase the most relevant skills and experience for different positions
+- **Students** can only upload one generic resume, making it hard to highlight the most relevant experience for different positions
-- Limited communication time with employers during offline events (typically 5-10 minutes), making it hard to accurately express their strengths

-**Platform/Organizer Perspective:**
-- Hope to improve overall matching success rate and communication quality
-- Hope to leverage AI as an auxiliary tool to enhance matchmaking success rate
+- **Limited communication time** during in-person events, with both parties lacking structured guidance for expression and questioning

+This project aims to improve employer identification efficiency, help students precisely showcase their strengths, and optimize the overall event experience through AI-driven matching and preparation tools.

 ## Solution Summary

-This project is designed from two perspectives: **Employer** and **Student**:

 ###  Employer Dashboard
 - Automatically identifies candidate skills and matches them with job descriptions (JD)